 It also made me realize how much of me is truly an athlete – I enjoy athletic performance and functional fitness far more than I enjoy training for aesthetics.

 Don’t get me wrong: there’s definitely satisfaction in bodybuilding.
-I enjoyed it very much while I was training.
-It’s a lot of fun to see your muscles change and grow in a way that you choose based on what exercises you do (building and sculpting a body), and it’s fun to have a “pump.”
+I enjoyed the approach when I was training.
+It’s a lot of fun to see your muscles change and grow in a way that you dictate based on what exercises you do (essentially building and sculpting a body), and it’s fun to have a “pump.”

 But I’m an athlete.
-I love performing tasks; it gives me incredible satisfaction.
+I love performing tasks; it gives me incredible satisfaction and sense of purpose.
+It’s functional and allows me to feel like a capable human who is harder to kill.

 I also learned a very important lesson: happiness is not a number on the scale, a certain “look” or trophies on the shelf.
 Happiness comes from within.
 I was not truly happy during my 8-month foray into bodybuilding.